cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/03-images.md

 ## **3.2 Masking cells**

-The pixels that belong to cells in an image can be identified using can be identified using segmentation algorithms, such as those available in [CellProfiler](https://cellprofiler.org/).
+The pixels that belong to cells in an image can be identified using segmentation algorithms, such as those available in [CellProfiler](https://cellprofiler.org/).
 The segmentation boundaries can be stored as binary images with the outlines of cells in white on a black background.
 These outlines are the format used in DeepProfiler to mask cells and isolate the content of single cells for training neural networks and computing features.
 Masking cells is optional,